-Zahra Alimorad[®] Sasan Nobahar[®]
+Zahra Alimorad^{®1} Sasan Nobahar^{®2}

-^{1}Associate Professor of TEFL, Department of Foreign Languages and Linguistics, Shiraz University, Shiraz, Iran, zahra. alimorad@shirazu.ac.ir
+^{1}(corresponding author) Associate Professor of TEFL, Department of Foreign Languages and Linguistics, Shiraz University, Shiraz, Iran, zahra. alimorad@shirazu.ac.ir 2MA in TEFL, Department of Foreign Languages and Linguistics, Shiraz University, Shiraz,

-2MA in TEFL, Department of Foreign Languages and Linguistics, Shiraz University, Shiraz, Iran. sasannobahar.73@gmail.com
+In TEFL, Department of Foreign Languages and Linguistics, Shiraz University, Sh Iran. sasannobahar.73@gmail.com

-Article info Abstract The present mixed-methods conversion-design study applied the Article type: engagement framework of the appraisal theory to disclose whether Research EFL students' gender and proficiency level have any effect on their article use of engagement resources in their expository texts.
-To this end. through a convenience sampling procedure, 60 expository essays Received: written by both male (N=30) and female (N=30) students of a 2023/11/21 language institute across three different proficiency levels (basic, intermediate, and advanced) were gathered and analyzed.
+Article info Abstract Article type: The present mixed-methods conversion-design study applied the Research engagement framework of the appraisal theory to disclose whether article EFL students' gender and proficiency level have any effect on their use of engagement resources in their expository texts.
+To this end, Received: through a convenience sampling procedure, 60 expository essays written by both male ($N=30$) and female ($N=30$) students of a 2023/11/21 language institute across three different proficiency levels (basic, intermediate, and advanced) were gathered and analyzed.
 Results Accepted: of the chi-square test revealed that although generally, all students 2024/2/3 preferred to use more heteroglossic statements than monoglossic ones, the distribution of heteroglossic resources was significantly different in the essays of the three levels.
 Disclaim resources were dominantly used in the essays of all levels; however, more proficient students tended to use more Expand resources to leave room for opposing viewpoints while Attribute and Proclaim resources were considerably neglected in their writings.
 Additionally, no meaningful association was noted between the students' gender and their use of engagement resources.
 However, all types of resources were more frequent in male students' essays except for Proclaim.
 Based on the findings, this study provided insights into the need for incorporating engagement resources in writing instruction in order to help students construct a well-argued text to be able to communicate their viewpoints more efficiently.
-Keywords: Appraisal Theory, Engagement Resources, Expository Writing, Gender, Interpersonal Meaning, Proficiency Level
+Keywords : Appraisal Theory, Engagement Resources, Expository Writing, Gender, Interpersonal Meaning, Proficiency Expository writing, Gender, interpersonal meaning, Fronciency